Catherineeeelll/Catherineeeelll.github.io/README.md

 - **Photo**: Replace `assets/photo.jpg` and uncomment the `<img>` tag in `index.html`.
 - **Publications**: Update author lists, links, and status badges as papers progress.
 - **Links**: Uncomment and fill in Google Scholar / ORCID links in the profile section.
+- **Language**: This version only offers two languages; you can simply change the text.

 ## License